HMS Coquette (1897): Early service

 After commissioning she was assigned to the Chatham Division of the Harwich Flotilla, and from 1899 she was part of the Medway Instructional Flotilla under the command of Lieutenant Charles Pipon Beaty-Pownall.
 She was replaced in the flotilla on 26 February 1900 by HMS Spitfire, to which Lieutenant Beaty-Pownell and the crew also transferred.
+Commander Thomas Murray Parks was appointed in command in April 1900, serving over the summer that year on the China station.

 Commander Michael Culme-Seymour was appointed in command on 31 August 1900.
 In May 1902 she served in the Mediterranean, and was involved in a collision with the destroyer Thrasher, when she had her bows stove in.
 After repairs, she was tender to HMS Orion, the Mediterranean Fleet destroyer depot ship.
 Commander Sir Douglas Egremont Robert Brownrigg was appointed in command after he arrived at Malta in late September 1902.

 On 30 August 1912 the Admiralty directed all destroyer classes were to be designated by alpha characters starting with the letter 'A'.
 Since her design speed was 30 knots and she had two funnels she was assigned to the D class.
 After 30 September 1913, she was known as a D-class destroyer and had the letter "D" painted on the hull below the bridge area and on either the fore or aft funnel.